 - Consultations with organized labour if the position the foreign worker will fill is part of a bargaining unit

-- Determination if the entry of the foreign worker is likely to affect the settlement of an ongoing labour dispute
+- Determination of the entry of the foreign worker is likely to affect the settlement of an ongoing labour dispute

 Changes that went into effect on July 31 include a $275 processing fee per position, along with new language and advertising requirements.

-The new fee is intended to cover the administrative costs of processing requests for a labour marker opinion, which is usually required to prove the need to hire a temporary foreign worker.
-There is no refund if the LMO is rejected and employers are not to recover the fee from the workers.
+The new fee is intended to cover the administrative costs of processing requests for a labour market opinion, which is usually required to prove the need to hire a temporary foreign worker.
+There is no refund if the LMO is rejected, and employers are not to recover the fee from the workers.

 The new fee will ensure that “taxpayers no longer pay the cost of processing employer applications for temporary foreign workers,” Kenney said in a news release issued Wednesday.